superjax/website/content/lie_algebra_tutorial/01-vectors.md

 ## Rotating Vectors

-I'm going to jump ahead a little bit and introduce the concept of a rotation as a change of basis.
+I'm going to jump ahead a little bit and introduce the concept of a rotation as a change of basis, (change in coordinate frame).
 Let us say that we have some $\r$ expressed in the $c$ frame, but we want to express it in the $b$ frame.
 How do we do that?
 Easy, we simply change the basis, as in